jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 but it felt good to be able to offer them to our thirsty friends at no charge.

 <img class="img img-responsive center-block"
-     alt="Setting up the gear.
+     alt="Hard Femme setting up the gear.
 Remember that half of playing music is carrying heavy stuff." src="/static/images/blog/chicago-park-show/setup.jpg" />

 <p class="text-center small">